gpieffet/msps/README.md

 The directory *1osh* inside *examples* contains the results of 5 docking simulations, each with 9 poses.

-We request the classification of the all the *5 x 9 = 45* conformations into 4 clusters:
+We request the classification of the all the *5 x 9 = 45* conformations of ligC into 4 clusters:
 ```
 $ prep_cluster 1osh ligC 4
 ```